 If you’re learning a European language at USyd, each of your classes probably aims for students to reach certain CEFR level by the end of the semester.
 Dr Carolyn Stott of the University’s French Department told Honi that demonstrating one’s competence according to the CEFR can be useful in terms of applying for exchange or even general employability.

-The use of the CEFR in is held in quite high esteem; it is an international standard used for an international standard held in 40 different languages.
+The use of the CEFR in is held in quite high esteem; it is an international competency standard used for 40 different languages.
 The CEFR encompasses six levels of competence: from breakthrough (A1) to mastery (C2).
 Like IELTS, the CEFR tests different aspects of language learning such as reading, writing, listening and speaking.

 Yet its usage is still problematic.
 The idea that the CEFR provides a holistic assessment of a person’s ability in language is a fallacy.
 When you really scrutinise the specifications of the six levels of competence, the pedantic differences between them becomes clear.
 For example, the differences between a C1 (Effective Operational Efficiency) and C2 (Mastery) level in reading are so subtle that their diagnoses seem only to paraphrase each other.